nCounter Knowledge Base: Assays & Applications

 If you are creating your own custom CNV panel, ensure that the restriction enzyme you select is not present in your panel target sequences.
 You may also wish to validate your experiment for the average fragment size you obtain with the restriction enzyme of your choice.

-Most NanoString assays require relatively modest total RNA concentrations (10-20 ng/µL for mRNA, 16.5-33 ng/µL for miRNA).
+Most of our assays require relatively modest total RNA concentrations (10-20 ng/µL for mRNA, 16.5-33 ng/µL for miRNA).
 Nevertheless, although total yields for some samples may be sufficient, sometimes the concentration of the samples still does not meet these standard guidelines.
 In other situations, the use of highly degraded RNA from (e.g.) fixed samples may require higher concentrations.
 Thus, it may sometimes be useful to concentrate RNA further to obtain sufficient mass for use within the sample volume limitations of an nCounter assay.

 In general, there are three approaches one can use to concentrate RNA: column concentration, precipitation, or evaporation.
 There is not one universally ideal approach, as the best method will be dependent on the sample source and the assay being performed.